bibanon/BASC-py4chan/README.rst

-BASC py4chan
+BASC-py4chan
 ============

-Python Wrapper for 4chan API.
+The Bibliotheca Anonoma's **complete Python Wrapper for the 4chan API.**
 Uses requests, respects if-modified-since headers on updating threads.
 Caches thread objects.
 Fun stuff.

+An absolute must if you want to interface with or scrape from 4chan, using a Python script.

 `You can install this wrapper library straight from PyPi <https://pypi.python.org/pypi/BASC-py4chan>`__.